madeso/bookshelf/content/books/97things/thing_67.md

 +++
-title = "The Professional Programmer" weight = 67
+title = "67: The Professional Programmer"
+weight = 67
 +++